Bob Morris (racing driver): Collision at 1981 Bathurst

 Morris made a comeback to motor racing at the 1983 James Hardie 1000.
-Originally he had planned to enter a Holden VH Commodore SS, but negotiations to buy the spare Holden Dealer Team car fell through only weeks before the race.
+Originally, he had planned to enter a Holden VH Commodore SS, but negotiations to buy the spare Holden Dealer Team car fell through only weeks before the race.
 He went to Bathurst anyway, only as a spectator (though with his driving suit and helmet, just in case), but was offered the drive in the Commodore to be driven by its owner Rusty French, and former Re-Car team owner Allan Browne.
 Never a serious racer and admittedly uncomfortable in the car, Browne spotted Morris in the pits and after talking to him offered to step aside to allow the 1976 winner to race.
-Despite not having previously driven the car, Morris was immediately 6.3 seconds faster than French and managed to move the car from 31st to 10th in qualifying, enough to qualify for Hardies Heroes.
-He would eventually start 9th following the Hardies Heroes crash of Dick Johnson who destroyed his Greens-Tuf XE Falcon at Forrest's Elbow.
-Incredibly, thanks to some car swapping, Johnson started the race from 10th position in a replacement Falcon which was re-built overnight.
+Despite not having previously driven the car, Morris was immediately 6.3 seconds faster than French and managed to move the car from 31st to tenth in qualifying, enough to qualify for Hardies Heroes.
+He would eventually start ninth following the Hardies Heroes crash of Dick Johnson who destroyed his Greens-Tuf XE Falcon at Forrest's Elbow.
+Incredibly, thanks to some car swapping, Johnson started the race from tenth position in a replacement Falcon which was re-built overnight.
 Ironically this Falcon was the same car that John Fitzpatrick had crashed in practice which saw it a non-starter in 1982.
-In the race, Morris diced early with the RX-7 of Allan Moffat, but brake problems due to the brake fluid boiling saw Morris and French finish in 8th place, nine laps down on the winning HDT Commodore of John Harvey, Peter Brock and Larry Perkins.
+In the race, Morris diced early with the RX-7 of Allan Moffat, but brake problems due to the brake fluid boiling saw Morris and French finish in eighth place, nine laps down on the winning HDT Commodore of John Harvey, Peter Brock and Larry Perkins.

 Morris returned to full-time touring car racing part way through the 1984 season in a Barry Jones prepared RX-7.
-After first winning Round 3 of the Amaroo Park based AMSCAR Series, he went on to qualify 2nd a week later at Oran Park for Round 5 of the 1984 ATCC.
+After first winning Round 3 of the Amaroo Park based AMSCAR Series, he went on to qualify second a week later at Oran Park for Round 5 of the 1984 ATCC.
 With his RX-7 fitted with a road standard gearbox, Morris pulled off a surprise win in his first ATCC start since 1982.
-It was to be Morris' 9th and last ATCC round win.
+It was to be Morris' ninth and last ATCC round win.

 Morris had his final start at Bathurst in the 1984 James Hardie 1000 in what was the final Group C Bathurst 1000.
-Morris qualified the RX-7 in 9th place after "Hardies Heroes".
+Morris qualified the RX-7 in ninth place after "Hardies Heroes".
 Partnered with car owner Barry Jones, the pair failed to finish after suffering repeated gearbox problems throughout the race, including replacing the gearbox in the early laps.
 The Morris/Jones Mazda only completed 97 of the races 163 laps.
 That year Morris retired from competitive driving, at the comparatively young age of 36, to live on his property at Kangaroo Valley.

-Bob Morris stayed semi-involved with the sport and at the 1987 James Hardie 1000 at Bathurst was the driver of the races first ever Pace car.
+Morris stayed semi-involved with the sport and at the 1987 James Hardie 1000 at Bathurst was the driver of the races first ever Pace car.
 The pace cars had been introduced to Bathurst that year to conform to the FIA's World Touring Car Championship rules, of which Bathurst was a round in 1987.